At a glance

 - BYOK = 0 on Free.
 No scheduled runs and no

 blocks.createAI generation.
-You can still hand-author blocks with your own agent (your agent’s LLM tokens, not ours). - Builder members are read-only by default.
+You can still author blocks for free — in the in-app editor or with your own coding agent over MCP (API keys are free on every plan).
+Builder unlocks AI generation, data sources, BYOK, scheduled runs, and stores. - Builder members are read-only by default.
 Builder is the single-operator model: the workspace owner has write powers, co-members are viewers.
 See Workspaces → Builder co-member model.

 What Builder unlocks vs Free